jiang-junyao/IReNA/README.md

 ```

 In this step, we count the cuts of each position in footrprints by
-wig\_track(), and use hese cuts to calculate the FOS of footprints to
+wig\_track(), and use these cuts to calculate the FOS of footprints to
 identify enriched TFs which determine the regulatory relationship.

 ``` r